Mike Bloomgren

-Michael Scott Bloomgren (born January 25, 1977) is an American football coach.
-He is currently the head football coach at Rice University.
+Michael Scott Bloomgren (born January 25, 1977) is an American professional football coach who is the offensive line coach for the Cleveland Browns of the National Football League (NFL).
+He previously served as the head football coach at Rice University from 2018 to 2024.
 Prior to beginning his coaching career, Bloomgren played the tight end position at Culver–Stockton College.

-Biography
+Early life

 Bloomgren prepped at Florida High School in Tallahassee, Florida.
 He played college football as a tight end at Culver–Stockton College.
-He graduated from Florida State University magna cum laude with his bachelor’s degree in sports management, with a minor in business, in 1999.
+He graduated from Florida State University magna cum laude with his bachelor's degree in sports management, with a minor in business, in 1999.

 During his time at Florida State, he also worked as an undergraduate assistant to the linebackers.

+Coaching career

+Alabama

-After graduating, Bloomgren became a graduate assistant at the University of Alabama.
+In 1999, Bloomgren became a graduate assistant at the University of Alabama.
 While at Alabama, he earned his master's degree in higher education administration with a 4.0 GPA.